 NMAT has two parts.

-Part I of NMAT consists of 200 questions that you should answer within 3 hours.
-It will test your mental ability and is comprised of four subtests or aptitudes believed to have a correlation with a student’s performance in medical school.
+Part I of NMAT consists of 120 questions you should answer within 2 hours and 15 minutes.
+It will test your mental ability and is composed of four subtests or aptitudes believed to have a correlation with a student’s performance in medical school.

 - Verbal – consists of word analogies and reading comprehension.
 This subtest will test your ability to analyze and do verbal or inferential reasoning.
 For reading comprehension, written passages may come from a variety of sources like medical journals, books on philosophy, and literary works.